• Skip to primary navigation

 Sanders employees a total of four teens and young adults through the Goodwill Youth Employment program.
 The owner appreciates the help while workers learn job skills.

-Sanders and employee Hannah Conn of Marion attended the Alluvial Private Wealth Forge Classes and Competition this fall.
+Sanders and employee Hannah Conn of Marion attended the Allluvial Private Wealth Forge Classes and Competition this fall.
 Lars Olson, a local business leader and one of the founders of the Forge, offered them some advice.

 “Lars Olson said he couldn’t picture a store with scrubs, formal wear and regular clothing,” Sanders said.
 “But somehow, it works!”